microsoft/vscode-remote-try-dotnet/README.md

       - Clicking the globe icon in the 'Ports' view.
 The 'Ports' view gives you an organized table of your forwarded ports, and you can access it with the command **Ports: Focus on Ports View**.
     - Notice port 5000 in the 'Ports' view is labeled "Hello Remote World."
 In `devcontainer.json`, you can set `"portsAttributes"`, such as a label for your forwarded ports and the action to be taken when the port is autoforwarded.

-   > **Note:** In Remote - Containers, you can access your app at `http://localhost:5000` in a local browser.
+   > **Note:** In Dev Containers, you can access your app at `http://localhost:5000` in a local browser.
 But in a browser-based Codespace, you must click the link from the notification or the `Ports` view so that the service handles port forwarding in the browser and generates the correct URL.

 5. **Rebuild or update your container**